ProgClubGSU/Resume-Template-and-Guide/README.md

 _📌 Coming up next: Skills section + how to stack your technical signal like a beast 🧠_

+# 🧠 Skills Section

+This section isn’t just filler — it’s **how ATS (Applicant Tracking Systems)** match your resume to job descriptions.

+You want to **signal real engineering readiness** without looking like a beginner who dumped every buzzword they’ve ever seen.
+**For INTERNS:** basically include almost every technology that you have touched
+## ✅ What to Include

+3-4 lines MAX, you want to pick the categories that both makes sense and makes the longest lines, so nothing looks empty on the page

+- **Programming Languages** (top to bottom, by strength)
+- **Frameworks / Libraries** (React, Express, Flask, etc.)
+- **Tools / Platforms** (Git, Firebase, Docker, etc.)
+- **Databases / Cloud** (Firestore, PostgreSQL, AWS, GCP, etc.)

+> Don’t label each group.
+Instead, **mix and sort by familiarity** and group type subtly.

+## ❌ Common Mistakes
+- ❌ Putting “problem solving” or “communication” — this isn’t LinkedIn
+- ❌ Alphabetizing or randomly ordering

 ## 🚀 Getting the Template